 One day you wear shirts and ties and the other day you’re wearing only black t-shirts.
-One day you’re posting photos of your meal the other day you’re unfollowing everyone on Facebook and people call you and ask you if you’re OK.3 Even though people genuinely don’t give a damn about you and your persona because they are busy thinking and talking about themselves, they do notice drastic changes in your behavior and looks.
+One day you’re posting photos of your meal daily and on the other day you’re unfollowing everyone on Facebook and people call you and ask you if you’re OK.
+Even though people genuinely don’t give a damn about you and your persona because they are busy thinking and talking about themselves, they do notice drastic changes in your behavior and looks.
 Especially when they don’t resonate with the status quo.

 My best tips for someone who wants to overcome his fear of persistence awesomeness are the following:

 Shift your focus: Focus your efforts on something outside of your own persona.
 I mean, don’t think so much about how you look or what you wear, think more about what you do and how you spent your time.
-I will mention the Batman movie once again by referring to the following line from the movie: “It’s not who I am underneath but what I do that defines me.”4 You can be the ugliest person in the world but if the work you do is helping millions of people no one will care or notice.
+I will mention the Batman movie once again by referring to the following line from the movie: “It’s not who I am underneath but what I do that defines me.”3 You can be the ugliest person in the world but if the work you do is helping millions of people no one will care or notice.

 Ignore everyone else: Being selfish is not a quality a lot of people will recommend but it’s something you must adopt at a certain level if you want to live a better life.
 Your desire to look good is influenced a lot of by what others think about you.
 If you don’t quite care you will free your mind.
 Really.
 The moment I stopped thinking about what others think of me was the moment I felt alive.
 Like I freed myself from invisible chains.

 Get rid of most of your possessions: I’m not saying this to convince you that you should become a minimalist.
-I including it inside the list because a lot of times we buy things to look cool in front of others.
+I’m including it inside the list because a lot of times we buy things to look cool in front of others.
 If you don’t pay attention to your own stuff you will realize that stuff shouldn’t be what you mind should focus on.
-A lot of times I attend conversations where people dream of buying a new car that it’s newer and better.
+A lot of the times I attend conversations where people dream of buying a new car that it’s faster and better looking.
 “Yes, It’s a bit more than what I can afford but it has this and that and these things will make my life super awesome”.
 I don’t quite get it.
 When you buy a new car this won’t change your life.
 It will probably make it worse – your car payment will be larger which will negatively influence your budget.
-When you stop obsessing about stuff you will understand that there are others things you should direct your efforts: your work, family, friends, life mission.
+When you stop obsessing about stuff you will understand that there are other things you should direct your efforts: your work, family, friends, life mission.